vikaschoudhary16/vikaschoudhary16.github.io/_posts/2016-08-21-k8s-kuryr-neutron.md

 3. Kuryr Installation:
   * *raven* service installation on *fed-master*
   * Kuryr *cni driver* installation on *fed-node* and *fed-master*
-NOTE: Kuryr is under active development and changing very fast, I will try to keep updating this post.

 ## OpenStack Installation